ADD/ADHD Food to Avoid

 Doctor's Help and ADHD

-Observing their child in relation to their diet is a great first step for parents with ADHD children.
+Observing their child's response to their diet is a great first step for parents with ADHD children.
 After a trip to the doctor, a good way to begin assessing diet would be to start an elimination diet similar to the one in Pessler's study in 2011.
-Parents can provide children with a restrictive diet free of any ADHD bad foods.
-Slowly, parents can add foods one by one while observing potential changes in ADHD behavior.
+Parents provide children with a restrictive diet free of any foods on the list of foods to avoid.
+After 2 weeks, parents can add foods back in one by one while observing potential changes in ADHD behavior.

-Parents should check out current research or consult their children's allergist to ensure they have an extensive list of foods to avoid, or bad foods for ADHD.
+Parents should check out current research or consult their children's allergist to ensure they have an extensive list of foods to avoid.

-Many families have experienced positive results in reducing hyperactive behavior and improved concentration with the use of herbal ADHD formulas.
-Bright Spark is one product that has helped many children with their ADHD symptoms.
+Many families have experienced positive results in reducing hyperactive behavior and improved concentration with the use of homeopathic and herbal ADHD formulas. focus formula is one product that has helped many children with their ADHD symptoms.